ldipotetjob/httpsecurity/wso2AM_Docker.md

 ## Clustering ##

-In the process of clustering api manager, some important info:
+Our target is managing APIs publicly exposed to the internet In the process of clustering api manager, some important info:

 1. [Information related with clustering](https://docs.wso2.com/display/CLUSTER44x/Overview): Curiously the information about the last releases make references to earlier relase.
 The info is no very clear when they try to separate the 4 components() and [how configure it](https://docs.wso2.com/display/CLUSTER420/Clustering+API+Manager) and prone to errors.